markusaksli/TradeBot/README.md

+# This was mostly a university and personal project and will no longer be updated

 ![TradeBotWide](https://user-images.githubusercontent.com/54057327/110005245-f18e6a80-7d20-11eb-9798-c6bb1213c508.png)

 TradeBot is a cryptocurrency trading bot that uses the Binance API, and a strategy based on a couple of 5 minute chart